bancorprotocol/research/docs/chapters/bancor-simulator.md

 @dataclass(config=Config)
 class GlobalSettings:
     """
     Represents the default global settings.
-These can be overridden by the BancorNetwork configuration upon instantiation.
+These can be overridden by the BancorDapp configuration upon instantiation.
     """
     timestamp: int = DEFAULT_TIMESTAMP
     model: str = MODEL